sghaskell/Clustered-Single-Value-Map-Visualization/README.md

 This app only works with **Splunk 6.4** as it relies on the new [Custom Visualization API](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/CustomVizDevOverview).

 # Usage
+### Fields must be named exactly as labled here.
+The app is keyed off of field names and not field order.
 `base_search | table latitude, longitude [ description | title | icon | markerColor | iconColor | prefix | extraClasses ]`

 # Required Fields